GraSPSchool/graspschool.github.io/_workshops/BH-Perturbations.md

 **Bibliography:**

-These are the main references for the course.
-A complete list of references is available in the lecture notes.

 1. Valeria Ferrari, Leonardo Gualtieri e Paolo Pani. [*General Relativity and Its Applications: Black Holes, Compact Stars and Gravitational Waves*](https://doi.org/10.1201/9780429491405).
 Boca Raton, FL: CRC Press, 2020. doi: 10.1201/9780429491405.
 2. Sean Carroll. *Spacetime and Geometry: An Introduction to General Relativity*.
 Harlow: Pearson, 2014.
 3. Michele Maggiore. *Gravitational Waves.
 Vol. 1: Theory and Experiments*.
 Oxford: Oxford University Press, 2008.